contentful/ui-extensions-sdk/doc/widget-api-frontend.md

 ## `widget.entry`

-This object allows you to read and update the value of any field of the current entry and get the entries metadata.
+This object allows you to read and update the value of any field of the current entry and to get the entry's metadata.

 ### `entry.getSys(): object`

 Returns metadata for an entry.
-The value conincides with the `sys` value of an entry returned by the Contentful Management API
+The value coincides with the `sys` value of an entry returned by the Contentful Management API

 ### `entry.onSysChanged(cb): function`